inductiva/inductiva/tutorials/quick-start/run-your-first-simulation.md

 - Start the specified cloud machine in spot mode.
 - Zip and upload simulation files to Inductiva servers
 - Execute the simulation on the cloud.
-- Wait for completion and terminate the machine.
+- Terminate the machine once the simulation completes.

 ### View Task Details